but that doesn't mean you can't find a way to help yourself hit longer drives!

 reference if you want to look at local B&M stores.

-While you can argue that accuracy is important (and it is), there's something about hitting a driver the farthest you're physically able to.
+Accuracy is important, yes, there's something about hitting a driver the farthest you're able to.

 Take a look at this: